 Deadline & Contact

-Calls for 2017 College of Science and Engineering Scholarships and ESRC DTP Scholarships are now open.
-The deadline for applications for both studentships is 13 January 2017.
+Calls for 2017 College of Science and Engineering Scholarships , Chinese Studentship fee waiver, Carnegie/Caledonian PhD scholarships, and ESRC DTP Scholarships are now open.
+The deadline for applications for both studentships is 12 January 2018.

 Note that there is an eligibility restriction for research council awards (e.g. ESRC): applicants must be students from the UK or EU countries and satisfy the eligibility criteria of the ESRC.
-Please complete the eligibility checker and submit the PDF with your application.
+Please see http://www.socsciscotland.ac.uk/studentships/eligibility for eligibility.

 If you have any enquiries, please contact